 E: No, the ideas have developed over the years.
 I look for inspiration in books, exhibitions, films, travel, conversations with friends, being outside, walking around a new city, old shop signage, antiques shops… anywhere really.
 Just being present in the world.
 For Q is for Quince and Quail I took inspiration from some old French lithographs I picked up at a car boot sale, particularly with relation to the colour.

 PP: We have a shared love of Folk and Popular Art, what other influences do you have?

 PP: Me too, I suppose galleries can be quite intimidating places for a child to visit.
 Maybe not so much now, I know my children enjoy visiting exhibitions with me.
-Actually, maybe ‘enjoy’ isn’t quite the right word.
+Maybe ‘enjoy’ isn’t quite the right word.

 E: Yes, I am a religious keeper of sketchbooks.
 I use them to figure out stuff and develop initial scribbles of ideas into fully formed sketches.
 I can’t think very well in an abstract way and need to write and draw to make sense of what’s in my head.

 PP: It’s fascinating to see the ideas develop over the page as you solve visual puzzles.
-Those sketches then become the beginnings of the print, from them you structure your ideas and develop a full composition.
-That in turn guides you when making the separations?
+Those sketches then become the beginnings of the print; from them you structure your thoughts and produce a full composition.
+That, in turn, guides you when making the separations?

 PP: I know you as a very organised, methodical person.
-In that way you’re perfectly suited to printmaking.
-Does this follow through into your work day routine?
+In that way, you’re ideally suited to printmaking.
+Does this follow through into your workday routine?